Serapeum of Saqqara: Isolated Tombs

 The oldest Apis burials in the confines of the Serapeum took place in Isolated Tombs, scattered here and there, without a regular plan.
-They consisted of a decorated chapel above ground with votive stelas fixed to the exterior walls, dedicated to the deceased animal.
+They consisted of a decorated chapel above ground with votive stela fixed to the exterior walls, dedicated to the deceased animal.
 In the bedrock beneath, a sloping passage led to a rectangular chamber which housed coffins with the remains of the bull, canopic jars and other burial items.

-Isolated Tombs were constructed in the 18th and 19th dynasty of Egypt, during a timespan of about 160 years (c.
+Isolated Tombs were constructed in the 18th and 19th dynasty of Egypt, during a timespan of about 140 years (c.
 1390), between the reigns of Amenhotep III and Ramesses II.
 Thereafter underground galleries were dug which connected subsequent Apis burial chambers.

 In this early time of the Serapeum, the bodies of the bulls seem to not have been mummified.
 They may have been consumed, and what remained was conserved in bitumen or resin and placed in canopic jars and nested coffins.

 Six Isolated tombs for eight bulls have been identified; three burials were undisturbed (one in chamber E and two in G) when discovered by Auguste Mariette in 1852: